awsdocs/aws-javascript-developer-guide-v2/doc_source/setting-credentials-node.md

 1. Credentials that are explicitly set through the service\-client constructor

-1. Credentials that are loaded into the `AWS.config` object

 1. Environment variables

 1. The shared credentials file

+1. Credentials loaded from the ECS credentials provider \(if applicable\)

+1. Credentials that are obtained by using a credential process specified in the shared AWS config file or the shared credentials file\.
+For more information, see [Loading Credentials in Node\.js using a Configured Credential Process](loading-node-credentials-configured-credential-process.md)\.

-1. Credentials loaded from AWS IAM \(if running on Amazon EC2\)
+1. Credentials loaded from AWS IAM using the credentials provider of the Amazon EC2 instance \(if configured in the instance metadata\)

 For more information, see [Class: AWS\.Credentials](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Credentials.html) and [Class: AWS\.CredentialProviderChain](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CredentialProviderChain.html) in the API reference\.